Medical Professions

 Career and Program Description

-Healthcare occupations are projected to grow faster than any other career field in order to meet the medical needs of an aging population.
-The Healthcare Careers 14 credit, Less than One-Year Certificate prepares students with the foundational skills required by employers for entry-level positions in the healthcare industry.
-In addition, it prepares students to continue their education in allied health by introducing students to the breadth of career opportunities available in the healthcare industry.
+Healthcare occupations are projected to grow faster than most other fields to meet the medical needs of an aging population.
+The Healthcare Careers (14-credit) and Healthcare Pathways (25-credit) programs are both Less than One-Year Certificates that prepare students with the foundational skills required by employers for entry-level positions in the healthcare industry.
+In addition, these programs prepare students to continue their education in allied health by introducing the breadth of career opportunities available.

 Degrees and Certificates Offered